openhab/openhab-addons/bundles/org.openhab.binding.modbus/README.md

 Device specific modbus bindings can take part in the discovery of things, and detect devices automatically.
 The discovery is initiated by the `tcp` and `serial` bridges when they have `enableDiscovery` setting enabled.

-Note that the main binding does not recognize any device, so it is pointless to turn this on unless you have the correct binding installed.
+Note that the main binding does not recognize any devices, so it is pointless to turn this on unless you have a suitable add-on binding installed.

 ## Details